Adaptation Induced Plot Hole

 - A much more baffling plot hole occurs immediately after, after Harry is shown the memory of Hagrid opening the Chamber the very next scene is where the diary is stolen back.
 Harry meets nor speaks to anyone this entire time and no explanation is given later when it is revealed that Ginny stole the diary back.
 In the novel, the Valentine's Day scene fills in this gap.

 - An inversion occurs from a plot hole in the books that the movies fixed.
-When Harry is trying out wands in the first book, nothing happens until he gets the right one.
+When Harry is trying out wands in the first book, Ollivander immediately takes them away from him before he can perform any magic, sensing that the wands weren't matching with Harry up until the right one.
 This seems extremely odd considering later books have characters using other people's wands (just the magic isn't as effective) without having to defeat them in combatnote .
 The film fixes this by having Harry perform erratic and destructive magic with the wrong wands before getting his own.

 - In Infernal Affairs, only Superintendent Wong knows the identity of the undercover cop.
 When he's murdered, the cop has no one in the police department to turn to.
 In The Departed, both Captain Queenan and his assistant Sergeant Dignam know who the undercover cop is.
 When Queenan is murdered, the cop acts like he has no one to turn to, but Dignam is simply away on suspension.
 Why no one bothers to look him up is never explained.
 Dignam's sudden reappearance at the end is treated as a surprise, but fans of the original would be waiting for that dangling thread to resolve for half the film.